-Taking a trip Down Under is a major life experience and whether you live locally or come from afar, it is important to enjoy your holiday around Australia.
+Taking a trip Down Under is a major life experience and whether you live locally or come from afar, it is important to enjoy your holiday around Australia and travel sustainably.
 Learn more about discovering cities, exploring the wilderness and having an outback adventure in a green and sustainable way.

 Choose green accommodation

 There are an increasing number of accommodation options across Australia for those who wish to stay in a comfortable and eco-friendly location and travel sustainably.
 Whatever your budget or preferences, you’re sure to find a place that suits you and does its bit for the planet too.
 While some people may be hesitant about staying in green alternatives to traditional accommodation, there are a range of hostels and hotels that have all the modern amenities without damaging the environment that Australia is famed for.
 This is also an excellent time to get adventurous – consider staying in a yurt, tree house or camping under the stars for sustainable accommodation options with a difference.

 Reduce your carbon footprint and lessen the amount of planet-harming emissions that pollute the air by taking public transport instead.
 Cities such as Sydney and Melbourne have a range of fantastic transit systems which are easy to use and offer a cost-effective way to get around, as well as offering tourists an insight into local life.
 It’s also possible to travel sustainably by taking public transport interstate or between major towns – consider railways or coaches for an epic journey across the country and see scenery you’d otherwise miss if you were driving.

 Join an eco-friendly tour